 Read the statutory guidance for schools on careers guidance and access for education and training providers for more information.
 The statutory guidance also contains further information about a policy statement that you must publish to comply with Section 42B of the Education Act 1997, setting out the circumstances in which providers of technical education and apprenticeships will be given access to year 8 to 13 pupils.

 This information can be found on the Careers page.
+The information is reviewed annually with the next review in August 2021.

 Public bodies, including local-authority-maintained schools, are covered by the public sector equality duty in the Equality Act 2010 and the Equality Act 2010 (Specific Duties) Regulations 2011.
 This means you have to publish: